 The disparity is again most notable in Sub-Saharan Africa, where enrolment in vocational education rose from 5% in 2010 to 12% in 2021.
 The gap between the growth in tertiary enrolment and the underrepresentation of vocational education shows the need for diversified post-secondary educational opportunities to meet the evolving demands of labor markets.

-for
+Skills for Employment

-Digital skills are increasingly essential for employability, yet only 40% of youth and adults globally achieve minimum proficiency levels in .
+Digital skills are increasingly essential for employability, yet only 40% of youth and adults globally achieve minimum proficiency levels in digital literacy.
 Younger generations demonstrate higher digital skills, but the gap in basic ICT proficiency remains a challenge, particularly in developing regions.
 To address the growing demand for these skills, the report calls for enhanced vocational training and ICT education to equip young people for the future workforce.

 Gender Parity in Education